ilg-archived/qemu/README.md

 The **GNU MCU Eclipse QEMU** releases are planned to follow the original QEMU releases, but there are no guarantees for any specific schedule.

+### 2.8.0-6 (2019-05-17)

+Version 2.8.0-6 20190517 is a maintenance release, to fix the bug affecting the graphical mode in GNU/Linux, introduced in the previous release.

 ### 2.8.0-5 (2019-04-24)

 Version 2.8.0-5 20190424 is a maintenance release, to fix several bugs.